rytis/rytis.github.com/_posts/2012-04-05-setting-up-foreman-on-centosrhel-57-part-2.md

 ## Configure Passenger

 It is OK to use default WEBrick web server for quick tests, but you don't really want to do that in the production environment.
-So just as we did with Puppet, let's run Foreman from withing Passenger.
+So just as we did with Puppet, let's run Foreman from within Passenger.

 The configuration is very similar to Puppet configuration.
 Assuming that you are using Apache, create `/etc/httpd/conf.d/foreman.conf` with the following contents: